-The museum is home to one of the nation’s largest collection of World War II flying aircraft that are all displayed in modern, climate-controlled hangars.
+The museum is home to one of the nation’s largest collections of World War II flying aircraft displayed in modern, climate-controlled hangars.

 If you’re a fixed rotor enthusiast, helicopter rides are another option and made available through the Dedicated Helicopter Company.
 For those that want the thrill of flying without the heights, the onsite flight simulator may be the ticket.

-The experience allows you to sit in the cockpit of a P-51 on a mission over war-torn France, or dog fighting with the German Luftwaffe.
+The experience allows you to sit in the cockpit of a P-51 on a mission over war-torn France or dogfight with the German Luftwaffe.
 Call ahead for details so you can strap on your flight cap and be aboard the next mission.

-As you wander through the museum visitors will find themselves surrounded by thousands of artifacts, memorabilia, and various uniforms from World War as well as a huge collection of very rare and original combat photography, artworks, and murals.
+As you wander through the museum, visitors will find themselves surrounded by thousands of artifacts, memorabilia, and various uniforms from World War as well as a huge collection of sporadic and original combat photography, artworks, and murals.

 Many veterans volunteer here their time to lead group tours, and while the guide adds a few dollars to the cost of admission, the knowledge gained is priceless.

-The Air Museum can be rented for galas, private parties, and special events.
+Palm Springs Air Museum can be rented for private parties and special events.
 They offer kids birthday parties with a guided tour and hands-on computer flight simulators.

-Palm Springs is a popular tourist destination, so make the museum a stop on your next trip out.
-If you decide to stay overnight to explore some of the areas other unique experiences, there are plenty of accommodations available to suit every budget in nearby Palm Springs.
+Palm Springs is a popular tourist destination, making the museum a stop on your next trip out.
+If you decide to stay overnight to explore some of the area’s other unique experiences, there are plenty of accommodations available to suit every budget in nearby Palm Springs.

 Prearranged group and school tours are offered any day of the week between 10:00 am and 2:00 pm.
 Palm Springs Air Museum 745 North Gene Autry Trail Palm Springs, California 92262 760-778-6262.
 Website.